Do you fume when something goes against your wish?

 2. Watch your diet.

-Many patients are not aware that what you eat can significantly impact your migraine symptoms.
+Many patients are not aware that what they eat can significantly impact their migraine symptoms.
 Studies show as many as 50% of migraine sufferers have headaches triggered by a food item.
-While I find some patients know that migraines can be related to aspartame or monosodium glutamate, they are often surprised to learn that alcohol, caffeine, cheese, chocolate, and processed meats may also impact migraines.
+While I find some patients know that migraines can be related to aspartame or monosodium glutamate, they are often surprised to learn that caffeine, cheese, chocolate, and processed meats may also impact migraines.

 3. Keep a headache journal.

-Keeping a headache journal can be a great tool to help you.Also, it not only identify triggers, but also figure out what treatments might work best.
+Keeping a headache journal can be a great tool to help you.Also, it not only identifies triggers but also figures out what treatments might work best.
 This is for preventing and relieving your headaches.
-Make sure to record the date, time, intensity, preceding symptoms, triggers, medication, and response to medication.
+Ensure the date, time, intensity, preceding symptoms, triggers, medication, and response to medication.
 You may also want to record how frequently headaches are occurring.
-Other associated symptoms, where the pain is located, and a description of the pain (e.g. throbbing or piercing).
+Other associated symptoms, where the pain is located, and a description of the pain (e.g., throbbing or piercing).
 In addition, Consider tracking food intake, any over-the-counter vitamins or supplements you are using.
 Also, what your sleep is like, and how much exercise you have been doing.

 4. Consider a medicinal preventive treatment.

 Indeed, I find many migraine patients suffer in silence.
-While there are no hard and fast rules or guidelines, I generally offer preventive therapy to patients.
-Especially, if they have more than four migraines in a month.
+While there are no hard and fast rules or guidelines, I generally offer preventive therapy to patients especially, if they have more than four migraines in a month.
 Also, if they have significant headaches that last 12 or more hours or if the migraines are debilitating.
-There are a number of different medication options that will depend on your particular medical situation.Consult your psychiatrist to learn more about these options.
+Several different medication options will depend on your particular medical situation.Consult your psychiatrist to learn more about these options.

 5. Look into alternative preventive treatments.

-Feverfew, coenzyme Q10 and butterbur root are the most widely-studied alternative treatments for the prevention of migraines.
+Feverfew, coenzyme Q10, and butterbur root are the most widely studied alternative treatments for preventing migraines.
 Butterbur root is an herbal medicine that is marketed in the United States as a food supplement.
 In addition, several studies have shown that taking 150mg daily can prevent headaches.
 In a small study using an antioxidant called coenzyme Q10, a significant number of patients reduced migraines by more than half at a dose of 100 mg three times daily.
-Feverfew, an herbal plant-based remedy, has also had a number of trials but results on its efficacy are conflicting.
-Moreover, if you decide to implement an alternative treatment, talk with your doctor to make sure these products will not interfere with any other medical treatments.
+Feverfew, an herbal plant-based remedy, has also had several trials, but results on its efficacy are conflicting.
+Moreover, if you decide to implement an alternative treatment, talk with your doctor to ensure these products will not interfere with any other medical treatments.
 These products are not as widely studied and not as tightly regulated by the FDA.

 The symptoms depend on the stage of a migraine attack.
 The stages of a migraine attack can be: